comhendrik/ShopApp/README.md

 17. Set the server with 'export FLASK_APP=server.py'
 18. Run the server with 'flask run'
 19. Now run the app in XCode
 20. You will get an error because of an image.
 Please select an image you like from your own library.
-This will be shown in the Login View
+This will be shown in LoginView.swift and SignUpView.swift

 Usecases:<br/>
 Create own items in the Firebase Database and get an idea of e-commerce and payment process with Stripe.<br/>